High-dimensional expanders from Kac--Moody--Steinberg groups: Introduction

 In this paper, we work with the notion of local spectral expansion for simplicial complexes.
 For a simplicial complex $X$, we will say it is a local spectral expander (or HDX for short) if all underlying graphs of all links in $X$ have good expansion properties.
 In particular, we rely on Oppenheim's \emph{trickling down theorem} (see \cite{oppenheim2018local}).
 This result provides an easy criterion to determine expansion for a simplicial complex: given good connectivity properties of the simplicial complex $X$, we only need to check the expansion properties of the links in $X$ that have dimension 1, that is, those links which are graphs.

-This tool by Oppenheim, based on the work of Garland \cite{garland1973p}, has been used in \cite{kaufman2018construction}, where the authors prove that the coset complex associated to some elementary matrix groups over a ring $R$ and some well-chosen subgroups have local spectral expansion.
-A coset complex $\CC(G,(H_i)_{i=0}^d)$ over a group $G$ and subgroups $H_0,\dots,H_d \leq G$ is a pure, $d$-dimensional simplicial complex with vertex set $\bigsqcup_{i=0}^d G/H_i$ and the maximal faces are of the form $\{gH_0,\dots,gH_d\}$ for $g\in G$ (see \Cref{def: coset complex}).
+This tool by Oppenheim has been used in \cite{kaufman2018construction}, where the authors prove that the coset complex associated to some elementary matrix groups over a ring $R$ and some well-chosen subgroups have local spectral expansion.
+A coset complex $\CC(G;(H_i)_{i=0}^d)$ over a group $G$ and subgroups $H_0,\dots,H_d \leq G$ is a pure, $d$-dimensional simplicial complex with vertex set $\bigsqcup_{i=0}^d G/H_i$ and the maximal faces are of the form $\{gH_0,\dots,gH_d\}$ for $g\in G$ (see \Cref{def: coset complex}).
 In \cite{o2022high}, O'Donnell and Pratt generalize the construction described by Kaufman and Oppenheim to construct local spectral high-dimensional expanders from Chevalley groups, also using the trickling down theorem.

 We consider a further generalization of Chevalley groups $\chev_{A}(k)$.
 Chevalley groups are constructed from finite-dimensional Lie algebras encoded by a Cartan matrix $A$ and a field $k$.
 A similar construction for \emph{generalized} Cartan matrices yields groups associated to infinite-dimensional generalizations of the finite-dimensional simple Lie algebras called Kac--Moody algebras.
 More precisely, we look at Kac--Moody--Steinberg groups.
 They can be defined as fundamental groups of certain complexes of finite $p$-groups, where $p$ is a fixed prime number.
 The finite $p$-groups involved in the construction are the positive unipotent subgroups of basic Levi subgroups of spherical type in a 2-spherical Kac--Moody group over a finite field.
 A specific Kac--Moody--Steinberg group first appeared in \cite{ershov2010property} and \cite{ErshovG-SGrps} as an example of a Golod–Shafarevich group with property (T).
 The rank 3 case has been further investigated in \cite{PEC2022Hyperbolic}.